Bridging Graph and State-Space Modeling for Intensive Care Unit Length of Stay Prediction: Experimental Validation

 \subsection{Results}

-\paragraph{S$^2$G-Net Performance.} As shown in Table~\ref{tab:performance_comparison} and Figure~\ref{fig:performance_analysis}, S$^2$G-Net achieves the best performance on all 6 evaluation metrics.
-It obtains the highest $R^2$ ($0.43 \pm 0.01$) with statistically significant improvements in $R^2$, MSE, and Kappa ($p<0.05$).
-Compared to the best-performing baseline GraphGPS, S$^2$G-Net improves $R^2$ by approximately 7.5\% and reduces log-MAPE by 4.1\%.
-Our model also delivers competitive results on MSLE and MAD, indicating that integrating spatio-temporal graph model with domain-specific priors may offer benefits for clinical prediction tasks.
+\paragraph{S$^2$G-Net Performance.} As shown in Table~\ref{tab:performance_comparison} and Figure~\ref{fig:performance_analysis}, S$^2$G-Net consistently outperforms both neural and non-neural baselines across all 6 evaluation metrics.
+It obtains the highest $R^2$ ($0.43 \pm 0.01$) with statistically significant improvements in $R^2$, MSE, and Kappa.
+Compared to the best-performing baseline GraphGPS, S$^2$G-Net improves $R^2$ by around 7.5\% and reduces log-MAPE by 4.1\%.
+It also delivers competitive results on MSLE and MAD, indicating that integrating spatio-temporal graph model with domain-specific priors may offer benefits for clinical prediction tasks.

 \paragraph{Model Efficiency.} Figure~\ref{fig:performance_analysis}a, b shows that S$^2$G-Net achieves a balanced trade-off between performance and computational cost.
 Compared to models of similar scale, it achieves higher $R^2$ in comparable or shorter training times without significant parameter overhead (less than 2.5M), making it a computationally efficient alternative for deployment in resource-constrained clinical settings.